columnflow/columnflow/docs/practices.md

 ```

 The list of possible keyword arguments can be found in
 {external+order:py:class}`order.variable.Variable`.
-The values in ```expression``` can be either
+The values in ```expression``` can be either a
-one-dimensional or more dimensional arrays.
+one-dimensional or a more dimensional array.
 In this second case the information is flattened before
 plotting.
 It is to be mentioned that {py:attribute}`~columnflow.columnar_util.EMPTY_FLOAT` is a
 columnflow internal null value and corresponds to the value ```-9999```.

-Test: Histogram mit None füllen: underflow bin? fehlermeldung?

 ## Calibrators